Completing Vaccinations

-To protect against serious and potentially dangerous diseases, children first get vaccinated at Family Care Centers and then in schools according to the birth-to-18 immunization schedule.
+To protect against serious and potentially dangerous diseases, children first get vaccinated at Family Care Centers and then in schools according to the immunization schedule.
 If your child has not received all of the scheduled vaccinations (all doses of a specific vaccine), it is highly recommended that they complete them as soon as possible, either at school or at local health bureaus.

 Vaccinations that need to be completed